part of a cart

 SEEL Target Texts

-The word art is a part of dart.
+art is a part of the word chart.

 A Cart That Won't Start